k8ssandra/k8ssandra-operator/docs/content/en/tasks/manage/private-registries/_index.md

 There are some differences in the way K8ssandra Operator handles the configuration of service accounts, depending on the component.
 Let's look at each component to see how to configure image pull secrets.

-#### Cassandra, Stargate, Reaper
+#### Cassandra, Reaper

-For each of these components -- Cassandra, Stargate, Reaper -- K8ssandra does not create or configure the service account.
+For each of these components -- Cassandra, Reaper -- K8ssandra does not create or configure the service account.
 For details on configuring and creating a service account with image pull secrets for these components, see [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account) in the Kubernetes documentation.

 #### Prometheus Operator